Ultimate Arctic Odyssey

 15 nights

-Epic Arctic scenes abound with explorations of Iceland, Greenland’s fjords, Svalbard and North Cape.
-Just a short distance from Stykkishólmur lies the mystical Snaefellsjökull National Park, home to the iconic glacier-capped volcano that inspired Jules Verne’s Journey to the Center of the Earth.
-Immerse yourself in tales of Vikings and mythical beings at community museums.
-Take a picturesque journey through stunning fjords from Ísafjörður as you set off on an excursion to Litlibaer, the charming turf house perched atop a hill, and immerse yourself in Icelandic heritage with the house’s family.
-Experience Ittoqqortoormiit’s welcoming spirit, an Arctic community open for exploration, as you venture through town and visit the local museum where a guide awaits to share the storied past of this remote locale.
-Guided by an expert expedition team, shore landings and Zodiac safaris throughout Svalbard and the fjords of Greenland bring you safely close to extraordinary wildlife and majestic, glacial landscapes.
+Epic Arctic scenes abound as you journey from Reykjavík to Longyearbyen, exploring Iceland, Greenland’s fjords, Svalbard, and North Cape.
+Just beyond Stykkishólmur lies the mystical Snæfellsjökull National Park, home to the glacier-capped volcano that inspired Jules Verne’s Journey to the Center of the Earth.
+Immerse yourself in tales of Vikings and mythical beings at local museums, then take a picturesque journey through the fjords from Ísafjörður to Litlibaer, where a charming turf house offers a glimpse into Icelandic heritage.
+As your expedition continues northward, cross the Arctic Circle—a symbolic passage into the realm of the midnight sun, where daylight stretches endlessly over the horizon.
+Experience Ittoqqortoormiit’s welcoming spirit, an Arctic community open for exploration, and venture through town to the local museum, where a guide shares the storied past of this remote locale.
+Guided by an expert expedition team, shore landings and Zodiac safaris throughout Svalbard and Greenland’s fjords bring you safely close to extraordinary wildlife and majestic, glacial landscapes.

 Expedition Exclusives